decentralized-identity/faq/docs/spec.md

-More importantly, it is DIF's position that the technology we support and foster is a necessary but insufficient means to that end; we do not want to overpromise, so we consider any good-faith effort at decentralization that relies on the building blocks of DIDs and/or VCs to be within our scope and remit.
+More importantly, it is DIF's position that the technology we support and foster is a necessary but insufficient means to that end; we do not want to overpromise, so we consider any good-faith effort at decentralization that relies on the building blocks of [[ref:DIDs]] and/or VCs to be within our scope and remit.
 We are a technology organization, so our boundaries are set by the standardization done to date centered on the W3C specifications, not by ideological definitions.

 ##### Is *decentralized* identity different from *self-sovereign* identity? 🟡🔥

-The two building blocks of DIDs and VCs, which decentralize addressing/identifier systems and make data portable and verifiable, enable new, decentralized ways of representing and protecting data and structuring software.
+The two building blocks of [[ref:DIDs]] and VCs, which decentralize addressing/identifier systems and make data portable and verifiable, enable new, decentralized ways of representing and protecting data and structuring software.
 These tools can be applied to individual human identity use-cases, but they can